lorenazs/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Adding a new column (typeOfDay) in order to indicate if the day is a weekday or a weekend day
+Adding a new column (typeOfDay) to the dataframe in order to indicate if the day is a weekday or a weekend day

 ```r
 activityData_all$typeOfDay <- ifelse(weekdays(activityData_all$date) == "Saturday" |